pywbem/pywbem/docs/intro.rst

   - The ``EnumerationCount`` operation is not supported by pywbem.

+  - The mock support of pywbem (see :ref:`Mock support`) does not support the ``ModifyClass`` operation.
+Note that in its implementation of the CIM-XML protocol, pywbem does support the ``ModifyClass`` operation.

 * The CIM-XML representation of :ref:`CIM objects` as produced by their ``tocimxml()`` and ``tocimxmlstr()`` methods conforms to :term:`DSP0201`.